Esmail Qaani: Early life

 Qaani was born in Mashhad, a pilgrimage city and the second most populous in Iran.
-He joined the Iranian Revolutionary Guard Corps (IRGC) in 1980.
+He joined the Islamic Revolutionary Guard Corps (IRGC) in 1980.

 Military career

-During the Iran–Iraq War, Qaani led the 5th Nasr Brigade and 21st Imam Reza Armored Brigade.
+During the Iran–Iraq War, Qaani led the 5th Nasr Division and 21st Imam Reza Armored Brigade.
 In 1981, he received his military training in Imam Ali Officers' Academy in Tehran.
 The war was where he first met the late IRGC general, Qasem Soleimani, who was the commander of the 41st Tharallah Division at the time.

-After the war, he joined the IRGC's Quds Force and began his activities in Khorasan Province, which borders Afghanistan, Turkmenistan and Pakistan.
+After the war, he joined the IRGC's Quds Force and began his activities in Khorasan province, which borders Afghanistan, Turkmenistan and Pakistan.
 While Soleimani was stationed in the west, Qaani focused on Iranian priorities in the east, such as combating drug smuggling and supporting Afghanistan's Northern Alliance in its battles against the Taliban during the Third Afghan Civil War.

-He tackled nuclear armed Pakistan without stirring a full-frontal encounter.
+Qaani was accused of a running a network that operated inside southeastern Pakistan for more than a decade until 2015, during his earlier service in the Quds Force.
+This network's alleged purpose was aimed at suppressing dissent towards the Iranian government from Iranian Balochistan by targeting cross-border terrorist networks as well as Iranian Baloch dissidents living in Pakistani Balochistan and Afghanistan.

-In 1997, Qaani was appointed deputy commander of the Quds Force, by chief commander Rahim Safavi, with Qasem Soleimani as commander.
+In 1998, Qaani was appointed deputy commander of the Quds Force, by chief commander Rahim Safavi, with Qasem Soleimani as commander.
 As Deputy, Qaani oversaw financial disbursements to paramilitary groups including Hezbollah.
 An arms shipment intended for the Gambia was intercepted in Nigeria in October 2010.